ryi06/NetTIME/preprocess/README.md

 ## Generating data to make predictions from a trained model
 In this demo, we use the [pretrained model](../pretrained/seq_CT/) to make predictions from 2 conditions: [JUN.K562](https://www.encodeproject.org/experiments/ENCSR000EFS/) and [JUNB.GM12878](https://www.encodeproject.org/experiments/ENCSR897MMC/).
 This particular model was trained on the DNA sequence as well as 4 types of cell type-specific features (DNase, H3K4me1, H3K4me3, H3K27ac).

-Data generation for MultiBPE prediction requires the following metadata files:
+Data generation for NetTIME prediction requires the following metadata files:
 1. A text file specifying the conditions to make predictions for.
 2. A list of text files specifying locations of feature data files.
 3. A bed file specifying the genomic regions from which to generate prediction examples.
 4. A Python pickle file containing the indices for TF and cell type labels.

 Example metadata files are provided in `data/metadata/prediction_example`.
 The example pickle index file is provided in `data/embeddings`.